Jahia/jahia-development-environment/README.md

 ### Shibboleth IDP ###
+The IDP is a java webapp deployed in the Jahia tomcat webapps folder.
 * IDP Metadata: `https://192.168.33.99:8443/idp/shibboleth`, checks to see if IDP returns metadata
 * IDP Status: `https://192.168.33.99:8443/idp/status`, checks to see if IDP is configured properly
 * Logs: `/opt/shibboleth-idp/logs`, folder where logs are created.
 * SAML Authentication Valve, `git@github.com:Jahia/saml-authentication-valve.git`

+If any issues hitting the above shibboleth end points, `vagrant ssh` into the environment and execute `sudo service tomcat restart`.

 ### Mongo ###
 * Configurations